 Best for: Highly rated customer service

-State Farm is the most popular insurer across Colorado, with 19.5% of Colorado’s homeowners insurance market share.
-The company’s strong customer satisfaction rating and mobile app, which make filing a claim easy, help solidify its popularity among homeowners.
-State Farm’s average premium is the most expensive on this list, and doesn’t offer as many discount opportunities as other companies.
+In addition to being the largest homeowners insurance company by market share in the nation, State Farm has a strong customer satisfaction rating and mobile app, which make filing a claim easy.
+This helps to solidify its popularity among homeowners in Colorado.
 The company’s Simple Insights blog offers comprehensive articles on home maintenance, buying and selling your home and homeowners insurance — a great resource, especially if you are new to the world of insurance.
+However, State Farm’s average premium is the most expensive on this list, and doesn’t offer as many discount opportunities as other companies.

 Learn more: State Farm Insurance review